AllenNeuralDynamics/log-utils-example/README.md

+# Logging

+[This documentation](https://github.com/AllenNeuralDynamics/SIPE-Admin/discussions/130) outlines some of the goals and standards related to logging that Cliff S. created.
+This doc should act as the foundation to our discussions on how we want logging to look in AIND and the Allen Institute in general.

 # Logging Utility Library

 The role of a logging utility library should be to configure an existing logger (python standard logging, loguru, etc) with the following: